Conspiracy of the Pintos

-Conspiracy of the Pintos, also known as the Pinto Revolt or the Pinto Conspiracy, and in Portuguese as A Conjuração dos Pintos, was a rebellion against Portuguese rule in Goa in 1787.
-The leaders of the plot were three prominent priests from the village of Candolim in the concelho of Bardez, Goa.
-They belonged to the Pinto clan, hence the name of the rebellion.
+Conspiracy of the Pintos, also known as the Pinto Revolt or the Pinto Conspiracy, and in Portuguese as Conjuração dos Pintos, was a rebellion against the Portuguese rule in Portuguese Goa in 1787.
+The leaders of the plot were three prominent priests from the village of Candolim in the concelho of Bardes, Goa.
+The highest-ranked leaders belonged to the Pinto clan of Candolim, hence the name of the rebellion.

+The Pintos were a Goan noble family and later vassals of Peshwa Baji Rao II in the Maratha Confederacy.